tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 	    # If it's been more than a day since the last visit...
 	    if (datetime.now() - last_visit_time).days > 0:
 	        visits = visits + 1
-	        #update the last visit cookie now that we have updated the count
+	        # Update the last visit cookie now that we have updated the count
 	        request.session['last_visit'] = str(datetime.now())
 	    else:
-	        # set the last visit cookie
+	        # Set the last visit cookie
 	        request.session['last_visit'] = last_visit_cookie

 	    # Update/set the visits cookie
 	    request.session['visits'] = visits

 Now that we have updated the handler function, we can now update the `index()` view.
 First change `visitor_cookie_handler(request, response)` to `visitor_cookie_handler(request)`.
-Then add in the following line to pass the number of visits to the context dictionary.

-{lang="python",linenos=off}
-	context_dict['visits'] = request.session['visits']
+You should then update your `context_dict` assignment for `visits` to `request.session['visits']`, ensuring that this is executed *after* the call to the `visitor_cookie_handler()` function.

-Make sure that these lines are executed before `render()` is called, or your changes won't be executed.
+You should also ensure that all of these lines are executed *before* `render()` is called, or your changes won't be executed.
 The `index()` view should look like the code below.
 Notice that the order in which the methods are called is different because we no longer need manipulate the cookies in the response.

 {lang="python",linenos=off}
 	def index(request):
-	    request.session.set_test_cookie()
 	    category_list = Category.objects.order_by('-likes')[:5]
 	    page_list = Page.objects.order_by('-views')[:5]

-	    context_dict = {'categories': category_list, 'pages': page_list}
+	    context_dict = {}
+	    context_dict['boldmessage'] = 'Crunchy, creamy, cookie, candy, cupcake!' context_dict['categories'] = category_list
+	    context_dict['pages'] = page_list

 	    visitor_cookie_handler(request)
 	    context_dict['visits'] = request.session['visits']

-	    response = render(request, 'rango/index.html', context=context_dict)
+	    response = render(request, 'rango/index.html', context_dict)

 	    return response

-Before you restart the Django development server, delete the existing client side cookies to start afresh.
-See the warning below for more information.
+Before you restart the Django development server, delete the existing client side cookies to start afresh. **Mixing up cookies from a previous implementation can result in strange, frustrating behaviours.**

 W> ### Avoiding Cookie Confusion
 W> It's highly recommended that you delete any client-side cookies for Rango *before* you start using session-based data.
 You can do this in your browser's cookie inspector by deleting each cookie individually, or simply clear your browser's cache entirely -- ensuring that cookies are deleted in the process.